Our Graduates at Graduation | Bellarmine College Preparatory Skip to main content

 Thumbnail

 Bellarmine charges its students to strive for six essential characteristics throughout their high school journeys.
-These characteristics—documented as the "Graduate at Graduation"—are common to all Jesuit secondary schools, and are based upon a comprehensive understanding of curriculum.
+These characteristics—documented as the "Graduate at Graduation"—are common to all Jesuit secondary schools.
 They encompass every aspect of the Jesuit educational experience: religious, social, psychological, and academic.
-We are not so quixotic as to expect any one of our graduates to be a reflection of this profile in its entirety.
-Rather, the "Graduate at Graduation" is put forth as an articulation of the kind of Ignatians we are striving to form—"men for and with others" (Pedro Arrupe, S.J., former Jesuit Superior General).
+The "Graduate at Graduation" is put forth as an articulation of the kind of Ignatians we are striving to form—"men for and with others" (Pedro Arrupe, S.J., former Jesuit Superior General).

 The Graduate at Graduation